 In October 2023, the Company's Board of Directors approved a change in the Company's fiscal year end from September 30 to December 31.
-As a result of the change in fiscal year end, this document constitutes the Company's Transition Report on Form 10-Q for the period October 1, 2023 through December 31, 2023.
-The Company's next full fiscal year will be the calendar year January 1, 2024 through December 31, 2024 (fiscal year 2024).
+The Company's current fiscal year is the calendar year January 1, 2024 through December 31, 2024 (fiscal year 2024).

-In the opinion of the Company's management, the preceding unaudited interim consolidated financial statements contain all adjustments, consisting of normal accruals, necessary for a fair presentation of the Company's consolidated statement of financial condition as of December 31, 2023, its consolidated statements of income for the three months ended December 31, 2023 and 2022, its consolidated statements of comprehensive income for the three months ended December 31, 2023 and 2022, its consolidated statements of changes in stockholders' equity for the three months ended December 31, 2023 and 2022 and its consolidated statements of cash flows for the three months ended December 31 2023 and 2022.
-Certain prior period amounts have been reclassified to conform to the current period presentation.
+In the opinion of the Company's management, the preceding unaudited interim consolidated financial statements contain all adjustments, consisting of normal accruals, necessary for a fair presentation of the Company's consolidated statement of financial condition as of March 31, 2024, its consolidated statements of income for the three months ended March 31, 2024 and 2023, its consolidated statements of comprehensive income for the three months ended March 31, 2024 and 2023, its consolidated statements of changes in stockholders' equity for the three months ended March 31, 2024 and 2023 and its consolidated statements of cash flows for the three months ended March 31, 2024 and 2023 and its have been reclassified to conform to the current period presentation.
 These reclassifications had an immaterial effect on the Company's consolidated financial statements and had no effect on prior period net income or stockholders' equity.

 In addition, the preceding unaudited interim consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X, as well as in accordance with predominant practices within the banking industry.
 They do not include all the information and footnotes required by U.S. GAAP for complete financial statements.
 The preparation of the financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
 Actual results could differ from those estimates.
-The results of operations for the three months ended December 31, 2023 are not necessarily indicative of results for any other interim period or of the results for the full fiscal year 2024.
+The results of operations for the three months ended March 31, 2024 are not necessarily indicative of results for any other interim period or of the results for the full fiscal year 2024.
 The unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023.